Grants and waivers

 When you complete the FAFSA and are admitted to the University of Minnesota, you will be considered for the following federal, state, and University grants.

 The total amount of financial aid offered to a student, including all scholarships and grants, cannot exceed the cost of attendance at the University of Minnesota for that aid year.
 Financial aid offers (e.g., loans, work study, scholarships, or grants) may be reduced for students whose total aid exceeds the cost of attendance.
-Additional information is available.
+You can find an explanation of this type of reduction on the scholarships page.

 Student Assistance Grant for Emergencies (SAGE)